 - Dinner 6:00 p.m. (doors closed at 6:15 p.m.)
 There were 15 minutes to get into the two main restaurants.

 For the first few days of the cruise, we dined in the main dining rooms for lunch and dinner, and the food was delicious.
 However, we found it difficult to be so specific getting to the restaurants each day within the 15-minute time frame for dinner.

 Dining in those two restaurants was quite fun because, due to the crowds, we were always being seated at tables full of like-minded people from all over the world.
 We loved sharing and hearing stories of plant-based journeys from many different states and countries.

 After about day three, we ventured to the buffet on deck 14 for lunch.
 However, we were completely dismayed to find that the waiting line for the buffet wound around the restaurant and was 30-40 minutes long!

-If we waited for the lines to die down, it was after the 1:30 lunch time and the only thing available for us to eat was salad, fruit, and plain pizza slices with just marinara.
+If we waited for the lines to die down, it was after the 1:30 lunchtime and the only thing available for us to eat was a salad, fruit, and plain pizza slices with just marinara.
 We learned to take our pizza slice to the salad bar and load it up with lettuce, tomato, and cucumbers.

 Needless to say, the restaurant staff in all three dining areas was frustrated with the lines and congestion, and it was obvious that they were not happy we were there.
-Some people in our group told me wait staff were even argumentative with them.
+Some people in our group told me the wait staff was even argumentative with them.

 Water and Drinks Are Not Free